MaximBazarov/Unicore/README.md

 <img src="Docs/img/unicore-logo-light.svg" alt="Unicore" height="30"> The Unicore
 ======================================
-The Unicore is an application design approach which lets you increase the reliability of an application, increase testability, and give your team the flexibility by decoupling code of an application.
+The Unicore is a highly scalable application design approach which lets you increase the reliability of an application, increase testability, and give your team the flexibility by decoupling code of an application.
 It is a convenient combination of the data-driven and redux.js ideas.

 The framework itself provides you with a convenient way to apply this approach to your app.
 - [Requirements](#requirements)